ajessu/jobeet-docs/en/the-data-model.rst

     and put them under the ``web/uploads/jobs/`` directory.

+A fixtures file is written in plain php, and defines model objects, and we will create them the same way we did before.
+Remenber we can link objects be setting on

+//here

-A fixtures file is written in YAML, and defines model objects, labelled with a unique name (for instance, we have defined two jobs labelled ``job_sensio_labs`` and ``job_extreme_sensio``).
+also treat them in the same way as before. with a unique name (for instance, we have defined two jobs labelled ``job_sensio_labs`` and ``job_extreme_sensio``).
 This label is of great use to link related objects without having to define primary keys (which are often